Poeticalto/ttoc-mumble-bot/readme.md

 GroupMe API- used as a chat bridge to connect a group and a mumble channel

-While API keys are required for each of these APIS, the bot will function (albeit without the commands which use the APIS) just fine without them.
+While API keys are required for each of these APIS, the bot will function (albeit without the commands which use the APIs) just fine without them.

 ---